 The Department of English of Emory University offers its graduate students an environment that is both intellectually rigorous and collegial, a place where graduate students have the chance to learn from faculty conducting cutting-edge research and to receive mentoring as they become researchers and teachers in their own right.

-While the department supports students in all fields of literary and cultural studies, from the Medieval to the contemporary, we have particular strengths in the early modern period, African-American literature, postcolonial literature and theory, nineteenth- and twentieth-century literature of the United States, modern poetry and poetics, and Irish literature.
+While the department supports students in all fields of literary and cultural studies, from the Medieval to the contemporary, we have particular strengths in the early modern period, African-American literature, postcolonial literature and theory, diability studies, nineteenth- and twentieth-century literature of the United States, modern poetry and poetics, and Irish literature.
 Graduate students can draw on extensive archival collections in Woodruff Library in the fields of Irish and African American literature, as well as the renowned Danowski Collection of twentieth-century poetry.

-A key to Emory’s graduate program is its size: With seven to nine students entering a year, the program is large enough to support a full range of interests in literary and cultural studies, but small enough that students enjoy ample access to faculty and to courses.
+A key to Emory’s graduate program is its size: With seven to nine students entering each year, the program is large enough to support a full range of interests in literary and cultural studies, but small enough that students enjoy ample access to faculty and to courses.
 As a result, students are able to craft programs of study that reflect their own individual interests, even when those interests cross disciplinary lines.
 We encourage students in our program to take advantage of Emory’s strengths in related programs and disciplines.
-Our graduate students may enroll in courses in other departments, several of which have certificate programs, such as Comparative Literature, Women’s Studies, African American Studies, and Psychoanalytic Studies.
+Our graduate students may enroll in courses in other departments, several of which have certificate programs, such as Comparative Literature, Women’s Studies, African American Studies, Bioethics, and Psychoanalytic Studies.